 New to CicLAvia?

-New to CicLAvia?
-Here are some things you need to know for December 2nd:
+Here are some things to know before you go:

 - CicLAvia is FREE!

 - CicLAvia closes streets to car traffic and opens them for people to walk, skate, bike, play, and explore parts of Los Angeles County.

 - CicLAvia is not a race!
 There's no starting point or finish line—begin where you like and enjoy the day your way.

 - CicLAvia traffic flows in two directions, just like regular traffic.
 Check out more rules of the route.

 - Only people-powered vehicles allowed.
 No electric scooters, skateboards, hoverboards, unicycles, motorcycles and other non-people-powered vehicles allowed at CicLAvia.
 Class 1 e-bike pedal-assist allowed.
 Class 2 e-bikes allowed when throttle is powered off.
 Class 3 e-bikes allowed when pedal-assist is powered off.
 Motorized wheelchairs are allowed.
 Learn more here.

 - We're closely following LA County Public Health guidelines as we approach the event.
 Masks are now required on public transit and in all indoor public places in Los Angeles County, as well as at events with over 10,000 attendees.
 If you forgot your mask we will have complimentary masks available at our Info Booths and of course we have a Branded mask for sale if you want to add one to your collection.

 Questions or Concerns